cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/10-set-operations/set-operations.rst

 The term used to describe tables and query results in SQL is *multiset*.
 A multiset is a collection of values from the same domain of values, but values can appear more than once in the set.
 This difference between relational databases in practice and in theory results in some complications, as we will see.

-The three set operations (with complications) that SQL supports are union, intersection, and set difference.
+The three basic set operations that SQL supports are union, intersection, and set difference.

 Union
 -----

 Set union in SQL is an operation on two **SELECT** queries.
 The query is written as one **SELECT** query, followed by the keyword **UNION**, followed by another **SELECT** query.
 The two query results must be compatible in the sense that they must both return the same number of columns, and the columns should have compatible types.
+The union of the queries contains every distinct row that is returned from either query.
 As a very simple example, we can use a **UNION** query in place of a Boolean **OR** condition.
 Compare these two queries:

 .. activecode:: sets_example_aggregate
     :language: sql
     :dburl: /_static/textbook.sqlite3

-    SELECT * FROM books WHERE title LIKE 'A%'
+    SELECT * FROM books WHERE title LIKE 'W%'
     UNION
-    SELECT * FROM books WHERE publication_year = 1986;
+    SELECT * FROM books WHERE publication_year = 1995;

     SELECT *
     FROM books
-    WHERE title LIKE 'A%'
+    WHERE title LIKE 'W%'
-    OR publication_year = 1986;
+    OR publication_year = 1995;

-In fact, these queries return the same results.
+In this case, the queries return the same results.
 However, there is a subtle difference between them.
 When we do **UNION**, SQL treats it as a true set operation and returns a set of distinct rows - any duplicates are removed.
 To be completely equivalent, we should use the **DISTINCT** keyword in the second query.

 There is no particular reason choose a union query over the **OR** expression in this case; it is merely used for illustration.  **UNION** may be a more preferable alternative in other scenarios, such as those involving complex conditional logic.
 As a simple example, consider providing a column labeling authors as "living", "dead" (giving death date), or "unknown" (where birth and death date are unknown).
 We could do this with a **CASE** expression, or with a **UNION** of three queries (think of a union of the first two queries, then a union of the result with the third query):